 Factors That Influence Real Estate Agent Salary

-As we have shared before, any any company the agent and the broker h have a lot of control over how much money you make as a real estate agent.
+As we have shared before, any any company the agent and the broker h have a lot of control over how much money you make as an agent.
 Here are some of the top factors that contribute to your earnings.

 The Time You Put In

-If an average salary just shy of $48,000 makes you think twice about getting into real estate, keep in mind that plenty of agents work part time, which brings those numbers down significantly.
-A survey from Real Estate Express revealed thatthe more time agents put in to their work, the more money they brought home every year.
+If an average commission of just shy of $50,000 makes you think twice about getting into real estate, keep in mind that plenty of agents work part time, which brings those numbers down significantly.
+A cool share from Real Estate Express revealed that the more time agents put in to their work, the more money they brought home every year.

-On average, agents who worked less than 20 hours per week earned a little over $31,000.
-Those who worked up to 40 hours per week earned more than the average, at around $56,000.
-The best salaries went to the agents who put in more than 60 hours per week, who averaged $123,024 according to the survey.
+On average, agents who worked less than 20 hours per week earned a little over $32,000.
+Those who worked up to 40 hours per week earned more than the average, at around $57,500.
+The best money went to the agents who put in more than 60 hours per week, who averaged a $123,024 according to the survey.

-So take the job seriously and work hard and you can easily surpass the average real estate agent salary.
+So if you want to take the job seriously and work hard, you can easily surpass the average of over $100,000 per year!

-Since your earning potential is directly correlated to your ability to perform well, it makes sense that you are likely to increase in salary as your experience in the field grows.
+Since your earning potential is directly correlated to your ability to perform well, it makes sense that you are likely to increase in a real estate agents salary as your experience in the field grows.
 An entry-level agent can expect to make around $44,000, while this average increases by more than $30,000 by the time you’ve reached twenty years in real estate.